milkacaduke/Notes19/README.md

 # Notes 19

+## [Python] continue vs pass
+continue forces the loop to start at the next iteration
+while pass means "there is no code to execute here" and will continue through the remainder or the loop body.

 ## sorted(list) vs list.sort()
 * `sorted()` Returns a new sorted list, original list unchanged.
 * `list.sort()` Sorts in-place, returns None.
 Faster (cuz dont have to create copy).